butterfly-ops/docs/README.md

 ## Quotes from us

 > Butterflies are said to live short.
-If you are building a software for butterflies, you should use Butterfly.
-So that they may see your product before they pass away.
+Do you have time to waste?
+Butterfly makes you reach your goals without wasting your time.

 > We hate repeating ourselves.
 We don’t have so much time to do the same thing again and again.
 That’s why we’ve built Butterfly.